 How much does it pay?
 The median pay for a real estate agent was $47,880 in 2017.

 There’s no shortage of people out there who love to stare at Zillow regularly.
-If you are someone who finds themselves fascinated with real estate, this could be a fulfilling career.
+If you find yourself fascinated with real estate, this could be a fulfilling career.

 Also, learning the real estate market might give you the ability to make some investments of your own on the side.